 advertisement

-Shyam Benegal, who celebrated his 89th birthday this month, is one of the most outstanding filmmakers in Indian Cinema.
-He has never claimed to be a "feminist” filmmaker but his films clearly show his regard, respect, and concern for women across caste, class, status, education.
+Benegal never claimed to be a 'feminist' filmmaker, but his films clearly showed his regard, respect, and concern for women across caste, class, status, and education.

 Bhoomika (The Role, 1977) was based on the autobiography titled 'Sangtye Aika' (Listen to this) penned by a famous Marathi-speaking actress of her time, Hansa Wadkar.
 For Bhoomika, Benegal based the film on Wadkar's autobiography and had actress Smita Patil play her on screen.